penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 This file should be readable by the `zabbix` user.
 By doing so, you can add or modify parameters without modifying the default configuration file, making system management and upgrades smoother.

 ---

+### Configure firewall to allow Zabbix trapper connections

+Your Zabbix server needs to accept incoming connections from Zabbix agents, senders, and proxies.
+By default, Zabbix uses port `10051/tcp` for these connections.
+To allow these connections, you need to open this port in your firewall.

+!!! info "Open firewall for zabbix-trapper"

+    Red Hat / SUSE
+    ``` bash
+    sudo firewall-cmd --add-service=zabbix-server --permanent
+    sudo firewall-cmd --reload
+    ```

+    Ubuntu
+    ``` bash
+    sudo ufw allow 10051/tcp
+    ```

+If the service is not recognized using `firewall-cmd`, you can manually specify the port:

+!!! info "Add port instead of the service name"

+    ```bash
+    firewall-cmd --add-port=10051/tcp --permanent
+    ```

+---